Daviiap/sev-guest_device_mock/README.md

 * Refactor the code;
 * Allow selection of VCEK or VLEK through ioctl request options;
-* Use a configuration file to define the report fields such as policy;
+* Use a configuration file to define the report fields;
 * Enhance error handling;
 * Allow extended attestation report requests;